Analysis | Timeline: How Trump picked the rioters over his vice president

 8:06 p.m.
 Congress reconvenes to complete the counting of electoral votes.
 The session begins with Pence offering his thoughts on the day’s violence.

 “Today was a dark day in the history of the United States Capitol,” he says.
 “But thanks to the swift efforts of U.S. Capitol Police, federal, state and local law enforcement, the violence was quelled.
-The Capitol is secured, and the people’s work continues.”
+The Capitol is secured, and the people’s work continues.

 “We condemn the violence that took place here in the strongest possible terms,” he continued.
 He later went on to condemn those who’d engaged in the violence: “To those who wreaked havoc in our Capitol today, you did not win.
 Violence never wins.
 Freedom wins.
 And this is still the people’s house.
-And as we reconvene in this chamber, the world will again witness the resilience and strength of our democracy, for even in the wake of unprecedented violence and vandalism at this Capitol, the elected representatives of the people of the United States have assembled again on the very same day to support and defend the Constitution of the United States.”
+And as we reconvene in this chamber, the world will again witness the resilience and strength of our democracy, for even in the wake of unprecedented violence and vandalism at this Capitol, the elected representatives of the people of the United States have assembled again on the very same day to support and defend the Constitution of the United States.

 “Let’s get back to work,” he concluded.